This post may contain affiliate links. See my disclosure policy.

 - Mix the Dry Rub: In a small bowl, combine brown sugar, salt, pepper, paprika, garlic powder, onion powder, Italian seasoning, and cayenne pepper.

-- Coat with mustard: Brush the ribs with mustard, making sure to coat the entire surface (and sides) of the ribs.
+- Mustard layer: Brush the ribs with Dijon mustard, making sure to coat both sides.

-- Season the Ribs: Sprinkle the dry rub evenly over the entire surface of the ribs.
+- Season: Sprinkle the dry rub evenly over the entire surface of the ribs.
 Press gently to help the seasoning adhere.

-- Make the BBQ Sauce (optional): While the ribs bake, combine all of the BBQ sauce ingredients in a medium saucepan over low heat.
-Simmer gently, stirring occasionally, until the sauce thickens (about 10–15 minutes).
+- Make the Sauce (optional): While the ribs bake, simmer the sauce ingredients in a saucepan over low heat until thickened, about 10 to 15 minutes

-- Brush with Sauce and Bake: Once the ribs are tender, remove them from the oven and generously brush with the BBQ sauce.
+- Sauce and Bake Again: Once the ribs are tender, remove them from the oven and generously brush with the BBQ sauce.
 Return them to the oven and bake uncovered for 20 minutes.

 - Broil: Switch the oven to broil.
 Let the ribs broil for 3-5 minutes or until caramelized.
 Keep a close eye to avoid burning.

-- Rest and Serve: Let the ribs rest for 5–10 minutes.
+- Rest and Serve: Let the ribs rest for 5 to 10 minutes.
 Slice between the bones and serve with extra BBQ sauce and chopped green onions, if desired.

 Which rack in the oven is best ?
 My broiler doesn’t work.
 Does it matter?